rabihkodeih/bootstrap-transfer/README.md

 =================

 Welcome to bootstrapTransfer.
 This is a two-column transfer multi-select widget.
-It is inspired by Django's admin multi-select widget.
-The look and feel is designed to blend with twitter bootstrap (2.0+) and the widget is compatible with jQuery 1.7+.
+It is inspired by Django admin module's similar widget.
+The look and feel is designed to blend with twitter bootstrap (2.0+), jQuery 1.7+ is assumed.

 Usage :